annotation/text-fabric/docs/Api/General.md

         **Additional constraints**

         *   There may be no space around the `=`, nor the `~`.
-        *   *key* must be a feature name that exists in the dataset.
+        *   *name* must be a feature name that exists in the dataset.
 If it references a feature that is not yet loaded, the feature will be loaded automatically.
         *   *values* must be a `|` separated list of feature values, no quotes.
 No spaces around the `|`.
 If you need a space or `|` or `\` in a value, escape it by a